ILLIXR/proclamation/USAGE.md

 ## About Proclamation and Usage Instructions

-The "proclamation" tool assembles changelogs, which incorporate fragments of changelog text added by the author of a change in a specific location and format.
+The "Proclamation" tool assembles changelogs, which incorporate fragments of changelog text added by the author of a change in a specific location and format.